 BTV and several related genera of orbiviruses are present in northern Australia.
 The virus was first isolated in Australia from a pool of Culicoides midges trapped near Darwin in 1975.
 The virus serotype was identified as BTV-20.
-Since then, viruses belonging to a further nine serotypes - BTV-1, BTV-2, BTV-3, BTV-7, BTV-9, BTV-15, BTV-16, BTV-21 and BTV-23 - have been isolated from the blood of healthy sentinel cattle, mostly in the Top End of the Northern Territory (Daniels et al 2009).
+Since then, viruses belonging to a further eleven serotypes - BTV-1, BTV-2, BTV-3, BTV-5, BTV-7, BTV-9, BTV-12, BTV-15, BTV-16, BTV-21 and BTV-23 - have been isolated from the blood of healthy sentinel cattle, mostly in the Top End of the Northern Territory (Daniels et al 2009, Melville L., Northern Territory Department of Primary Industry and Fisheries, pers comm).

 Serological evidence of bluetongue infection in Australia has been found in sheep, cattle, buffalo, goats and deer.
-Experimental infections with all 10 serotypes found in Australia have produced variable pathogenicity in sheep.
+Experimental infections with 10 of the serotypes found in Australia has produced variable pathogenicity in sheep.
 There has been no evidence of any clinical disease associated with bluetongue infection in any livestock species in the field in Australia, apart from one clinical case in a sentinel sheep flock on a research station near Darwin in 1989 and a small outbreak in a noncommercial sheep flock near Darwin in 2001.
 The Northern Territory has regulated the import of susceptible species into the known bluetongue zone.

 Serological evidence for serotypes BTV-1 and BTV-21 has been found throughout the Australian bluetongue zone, although there is variable annual seroconversion in sentinel cattle.
-BTV-2, BTV-3, BTV-7, BTV-9, BTV-15, BTV-16, BTV-20 and BTV-23 have been isolated only in the Top End of the Northern Territory.
+BTV-2, BTV-3, BTV-5, BTV-7, BTV-9, BTV-12, BTV-15, BTV-16, BTV-20 and BTV-23 have been isolated only in the Top End of the Northern Territory.
 There has been variable serological evidence for some of these serotypes in northern areas of Western Australia and far north Queensland.
 BTV-2 has also been detected in eastern Queensland.

 For current information on the overall distribution of bluetongue serotypes, refer to the National Arbovirus Monitoring Program bluetongue zone map.
+5